MarkCallow/SDL/README.md

 :o: Note: this is a fork of the original project with fixes for compability with Mercurial 3.2+.

-:bangbang: `git-remote-hg` does not work properly with Git for Windows.
-A fix is awaiting merge into the project.

 The example installation commands below copy `git-remote-hg` to `/usr/local/bin`.